mosaicdao/developer-guidelines/SOLIDITY_STYLE_GUIDE.md

 ### Function Documentation

-The function documentation must have following sections:
+If the function takes parameters and returns some value then the function documentation must have following sections:

 - `@notice`
 - `@param`
 - `@return`

+Note: `@dev` section is optional, this will hold any extra details.
+`@pre` and `@post` sections are also optional.
-`@dev` section is optional, this will hold any extra details. and no other section should be added to the function documentation.
+And no other section should be added to the function documentation.

 `Example`